acst52/NeuroSpace/README.md

 11. Communication

-Join our [GitHub Discussion - coming soon]() to ask questions and discuss the project.
+Join our {GitHub Discussion - coming soon} to ask questions and discuss the project.

 Thank you for contributing!
 We look forward to working together to improve this project.